yiphei/yif-AI/deep_sight_transformer/README.md

 ### Future loss

 In the canonical decoder-encoder model, the loss function is evaluated over the decoder's output (itself being a function of the encoder's output).
-In this implementation, a new loss over the encoder output is introduced, in addition to the regular (decoder) loss.
+In this implementation, a new future loss is introduced, in addition to the regular (decoder) loss.
+This loss serves to push the model to predict the future context, the context from the next token until the nth, which in turn should help develop planning abilities in the model.

+The first thing to observe is that planning for the future requires it being captured by the latent representation.
+So we know that whatever the model does for planning, it will be reflected in the latent representations.

+The first thing to observe is that we do have the future context available for most tokens.
+The crux is how to create the "ground truth" and how to create a loss over it.
+On the former, we know that we can aggregate input embeddings to generate some future embeddings.
+On the latter, we leverage the encoder-decoder separation.

 In a encoder-decoder transformer, there is a distinct separation between understanding and prediction.
 The encoder focuses more on understanding, and the decoder more on prediction.
 This separation is convenient because it allows us to introduce inductive bias to one without drastically affecting the other.
 In our case, it is easier to introduce inductive bias to the encoder than decoder.
 We ask the encoder to not just understand the existing context but also future context.
 In other words, instead of each latent representation $h_t$ representing the entire context from $t$ to $1$, we can extend the representation to include tokens from $t$ to $t+n$.